melt-umn/monto-v3-draft/content/draft02/index.md

 # Abstract

-This specification describes an improved iteration of the Monto protocol for Disintegrated Development Environments {{% ref monto %}}.
+This specification describes an improved iteration of the Monto protocol for Disintegrated Development Environments {{% ref monto-2014 monto-2016 %}}.
 These improvements allow for simpler implementations for Clients.
 They also make it feasible to have multiple Clients sharing a single Service, and for Services to be operated over the Internet (rather than on the local network or on a single machine).

 # 1. Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{% ref rfc2119 %}}.

 Other terms used in this specification are as follows.